crawl/crawl/crawl-ref/docs/crawl_manual.rst

 cast spells, and lowers your evasion.
 Weaker characters are more affected by these penalties, but all characters can reduce and eventually eliminate these penalties by mastering the Shields skill.
 You also obviously cannot wield a two-handed weapon while wearing a shield.
-Shields are most effective against the first attack on you each turn, and become less useful for every one after that.
+Shields are limited in how many attacks they can block each turn; larger shields can block more.

 Some magical armours have special powers.
 These powers are sometimes automatic, affecting you whenever you wear the armour, and sometimes must be activated with